 - 1 pound shelled fresh or thawed frozen fava beans

 - 2 tomatoes, peeled, seeded, and chopped

 - 3/4 cup chopped fresh cilantro

 - 1. Cook the bacon in a heavy saucepan until the fat runs.
 Stir in the onion and cook until softened.
-Add the beans, barely cover with water and simmer until they are tender, 5 to 15 minutes depending on the age of the beans; or cook according to the directions on the package if using frozen beans.
+Add the beans, barely cover with water and simmer until they are tender, 5 to 15 minutes depending on the age of the beans.
+(If using frozen beans, cook them the amount of time indicated on the package directions.)

-- 2. Strain the beans and return to the pan.
-Stir in the seasoning and tomatoes, cover and heat gently, shaking pan occasionally for a few minutes to warm the tomatoes.
+- 2. Drain the beans and return them to the pan.
+Stir in the salt, pepper, and tomatoes, and then cover and heat gently, shaking pan occasionally for a few minutes to warm the tomatoes.
 Stir in the cilantro and serve.